muftaye/CollaborativeFiltering/03_writeup/writeup.md

 We used the latent factor spaces as one of our parameters to see how it impacted the accuracy measure.
 Using the top 10 recommendation comparison measure, we were able to see a very small factor space was not as good as a medium size (2 factors as compared to 6 factors).
 As we went increased the factor spaces, we hit a maximum and then started seeing a decline in accuracy as the factors got too large.
 See the figure below which shows you which number of latent factor spaces worked better as compared to others.

+### Observations Using What We Learned

+Using what we learned, such as using 6 factors as what appears to be most accurate with the test data and 2000 iterations is better than 100, we could see how the recommendations were looking in the real example.
+Here is a sample finding that proves our intuition:
+Customer with ID 53875128 played the game Grand Theft Auto V for 86 hours in our test hold out.
+After running the model with 6 factors and 2000 iterations as our parameters, we received the below top 10 recommendations (using implicit package recommend):

+Grand Theft Auto V
+Battlefield Bad Company 2
+Call of Duty Modern Warfare 2 - Multiplayer
+Fallout 4
+Counter-Strike Source
+Hitman Absolution
+Tomb Raider
+Grand Theft Auto San Andreas
+BioShock Infinite
+Mount & Blade Warband
+As you can see, our highest recommendation is indeed Grand Theft Auto V and by intuition, the other recommended games are similar when it comes to action and shooting categorical games.
+This worked really well with this customer as compared to some of the other customers because this customer in particular has played many games and so we were able to determine their behavior well.
+Some of the other users where the accuracy of recommendations was not as good was because they did not play many games and the behavior was harder for the model to determine.
+This in real-life is not entirely bad, because we would expect to see the more active users to get better recommendations and more likely to lead to sales.

 ### Going Forward

 We should be able to use what we learned here to better expand on our models and recommendation techniques for the final project.
 We have implicit data of games purchased which can be brought into the picture and also help where we had large range in ratings (hours played) which could have impacted the recommendations.
 We did not use any side information which might help as well if we tried to pull some information on these games which can also help determine right factored spaces.
 Potentially creating our own Matrix Factorization algorithm for this particular dataset may also prove to work better given certain tweaks.
 Lastly, reviewing how the sample we used here as compared to other methods of sampling could show us something we did not notice.